Money Market Fund - Explained

 - A Prime money fund is a type of money market fund that invests in commercial paper of non-treasury assets issued by government agencies and corporations.

 Other categories of money market fund include Institutional money fund and Retail money fund.
 In the United States, money markets were first introduced and launched in 1971.
 Due to the high rate of returns offered by these funds, they attracted a large number of investors when they were launched and gained much popularity.
-Money market funds invest in short-term debt securities which are afse and hive higher rates of returns which make the funds appealing to investors.
+Money market funds invest in short-term debt securities which are safe and have higher rates of returns which make the funds appealing to investors.
 According to the SEC, the money market funds currently hold about $3.0 trillion in assets and this has contributed immensely to their popularity.
 Also, money market funds are structured like certified investment companies under the 1940 Investment Company Act.

 Regulation of Money Market Funds

-The SEC regulates the money market funds in the United States, guidelines and standard regulations guiding the practise of these funds are given by SEC. the type of debt securities or financial instruments that these funds can invest in and their maturity period are regulated by the SEC. for instance, money market funds invest in financial instruments with keasthen or 13 months maturity period.
+The SEC regulates the money market funds in the United States, guidelines and standard regulations guiding the practice of these funds are given by SEC. the type of debt securities or financial instruments that these funds can invest in and their maturity period are regulated by the SEC. for instance, money market funds invest in financial instruments with less than 13 months maturity period.
 Also, the weighted average maturity (WAM) period of these funds is 60 days or less, this means that only highly liquid instruments can be invested in.
 Not more than 5% is also the investment requirement for one issuer except in cases of government issued securities which are risk-free.

 Factors Affecting Returns from Money Market Funds